wearemothership/dicom.ts/README.md

 # background
-Was in need to display greyscale, single frame dicom files as quickly as possible in the browser.
-Cornerstone just seemed too big and complex for the task.
+Was in the need of displaying greyscale, single frame dicom files as quickly as possible in the browser.
+Cornerstone just seemed too big and complex for the task, it also seemed slow even using the webgl renderer.
+By tightly integrating the parser, decoders and renderer, some decent perfomance improvements over cornerstone can be seen; ranging from 1.1 to 10 times faster, depending on the image and wether it was the first decode of the library.

 This is the result!